 Take T1 tram to Topkapi Istasyonu stop (8 stops from Sultanahmet).
 Buses stop at Panorama 1453 stop and run from Taksim and many other places.
 Look for transportation traveling in the direction of Topkapi.

-Make sure you get off at the right stop.
+Make sure you get off at the right stop - Topkapi.
 Do not go all the way to Zeytinburnu metro/bus stop.

 Opening hours: every day 8:00-18:00

 Panorama Istanbul is set up to provide lots of historical data in visual form as well as written.
 Some data may vary from views of European historians.
 Audio guide available in several languages provides a better in-depth narratives.
-Mind that most exhibits' descriptions are in Turkish.
+Mind that most exhibits' descriptions are in a local language.

 Panorama Istanbul is a first museum of its kind in Turkey.
 Eight painters worked on the visual 3-D exhibitions and drew about 10,000 figures including people, animals and armor in real size.
 Each painted scene has been discussed with a number of historians.